jrblevin/markdown-mode/README.md

     (default: `t`).
 When set to nil, they will be treated as `[[PageName|link text]]`.

+  * `markdown-wiki-link-retain-case nil` - set a non-nil value not to change wiki link file name case

   * `markdown-uri-types` - a list of protocol schemes (e.g., "http") for URIs that `markdown-mode` should highlight.